 Christine Smallwood has a thoughtful review in the June 9 & 16 2014 New Yorker “Ghosts in the Stacks” of Phyllis Rose’s The Shelf: From LEQ to LES.

-Smallwood raises some issues about reading of considerable interest to me:
+Smallwood raises some issues about reading books which is of considerable interest to me:

 I was appropriately admonished by her last paragraph: